modfa/Water_Quality_Check_ML_Project/README.md

 10 ) `yum install git -y`

-11 ) Clone the repository using --> git clone https://github.com/modfa/Water_Quality_Check_ML_Project.git
+11 ) Clone the repository using --> `git clone https://github.com/modfa/Water_Quality_Check_ML_Project.git`

 12 ) `cd Water_Quality_Check_ML_Project`

 13 ) To build the image for running the container

         `docker build -t projectimage .`

      Command to run the docker container

         `docker run -it -p 9696:9696 --rm projectimage:latest`

-14 ) update the `predict_test.py` file and change it to `url = 'http://{your_ec2_instance_public_ip_address}:9696/predict'`  # {43.204.148.161} This is the public IP for your EC2 instance and you have to change it your assigned public IP address
+14 ) update the `predict_test.py` file and change it to

+`url = 'http://{your_ec2_instance_public_ip_address}:9696/predict'`  # {43.204.148.161} This is the public IP for your EC2 instance and you have to change it your assigned public IP address

-15 ) Now run the python `predict_test.py` file from your local system using `python predict_test.py` and you will see the prediciton from the model which has been deployed on Docker Container on EC2
+15 ) Now run the python `predict_test.py` file from your local system (terminal) using `python predict_test.py` and you will see the prediciton from the model which has been deployed on Docker Container on EC2

 ### To Run/Deploy the Project Locally on docker container -

 1 ) Make sure your system has python > 3.9 version installed

 2 ) Docker installed and running/active

 3 ) Git installed

-4 ) Clone the repository using --> git clone https://github.com/modfa/Water_Quality_Check_ML_Project.git
+4 ) Clone the repository using --> `git clone https://github.com/modfa/Water_Quality_Check_ML_Project.git`

 5 ) `cd Water_Quality_Check_ML_Project`

 6 ) To build the image for running the container
         `docker build -t projectimage .`

 7 ) Command to run the docker container
-        `docker run -it -p 9696:9696 --rm projectimage:latest` 8 ) Update the `predict_test.py` file and change it to localrun on local host/uncomment the line (read the file for more) 9 ) Now run the python `predict_test.py` file from your local system using `python predict_test.py` and you will see the prediciton from the model which has been deployed on Docker Container on EC2
+        `docker run -it -p 9696:9696 --rm projectimage:latest`

+8 ) Update the `predict_test.py` file and change it to localrun on local host/uncomment the line (read the file for more)

+9 ) Now run the python `predict_test.py` file from your local system using `python predict_test.py` and you will see the prediciton from the model which has been deployed on Docker Container on EC2